 The members of the JSON object represented by the JWT Header describe the cryptographic operations applied to the JWT and optionally, additional properties of the JWT.
 The member names within the JWT Header are referred to as Header Parameter Names.
-These names MUST be unique; JWTs with duplicate Header Parameter Names MUST be rejected.
+These names MUST be unique; receipients MUST either reject JWTs with duplicate Header Parameter Names or use a JSON parser that returns only the lexically last duplicate member name, as specified in Section 15.12 (The JSON Object) of ECMAScript 5.1 [ECMAScript].
 The corresponding values are referred to as Header Parameter Values.